paultcochrane/blog-travis-ci-com/_posts/2014-08-20-upcoming-build-environment-updates----august.md

 * 5.4.31
 * 5.3.29

-We've also put back 5.5.9, which is the version supported on Ubuntu LTS14.04.
+We've also added 5.5.9 back.
+This is the version supported on Ubuntu LTS14.04.

 ## Firefox browser